aphyr/partitions-post/README.markdown

 ### An isolated MongoDB primary on EC2

-In a comment on <a href="http://aphyr.com/posts/284-call-me-maybe-mongodb">Call me maybe: MongoDB</a>, Scott Bessler observed exactly the same failure mode I demonstrated in the Jepsen post:
+In a comment on <a href="http://aphyr.com/posts/284-call-me-maybe-mongodb">Call me maybe: MongoDB</a>, Scott Bessler observed exactly the same failure mode Kyle demonstrated in the Jepsen post:

 > "Prescient.
 The w=safe scenario you show (including extra fails during
 > rollback/re-election) happened to us today when EC2 West region had network